 - Assist you as a potential beneficiary in preparing a project application

-- Assist in the approved projects’ implementation and reporting
+- Assist approved projects with their implementation and reporting

-- Make country-specific information accessible for project application preparation and/ or project implementation
+- Make country-specific information accessible to assist with the preparation of project applications and/ or project implementation

 Interreg Europe stores:

 - Your data linked to the project application and/ or project implementation in iDB, an online database, accessible only by login and password, protected against malware, and backed up regularly.
 Rights of access are limited only to staff bound by confidentiality and administered by a designated Interreg Europe officer.
 The data is shared only with third parties committed to the protection of personal data in accordance with the General Data Protection Regulation.

 - Your personal identification data linked to your website community account on the Interreg Europe website server.
 The personal data is accessible by login and password.
 The system is protected against malware and backed up regularly.
 The website community account is set up on the basis of consent and can be deleted by a user at any time.

 - Your name, surname and email linked to your selected mailings on the Interreg Europe website server and on MailChimp.
 The personal data is accessible by login and password only by assigned Interreg Europe staff and third parties committed to the protection of personal data in accordance with the General Data Protection Regulation.
 An unsubscribe option is available on all the programme's voluntary mailing lists.

 - Your personal data, if collected during an evaluation, on SurveyMonkey.
 The personal data is accessible by login and password only by assigned Interreg Europe staff and third parties committed to the protection of personal data in accordance with the General Data Protection Regulation.